nvms/vue-atlas/README.md

 ## 🎉 Contributors

-If you would like to contribte, please read [CONTRIBUTING.md](https://github.com/nvms/vue-atlas/blob/master/.github/CONTRIBUTING.md).
+If you would like to contribute, please read [CONTRIBUTING.md](https://github.com/nvms/vue-atlas/blob/master/.github/CONTRIBUTING.md).

 Many thanks to those of you who have taken an interest in this project and have decided to make contributions.
 Significant contribution will get you added to the list!